dib-lab/elvers/docs/fastqc.md

 ```
   extra: '--someflag someparam --someotherflag thatotherparam'
 ```
 See the [FastQC documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) for any options you could add.
-Be sure the modified lines go into the config file you're using to run `eelpond` (see [Understanding and Configuring Workflows](configure.md)).
+Be sure the modified lines go into the config file you're using to run `elvers` (see [Understanding and Configuring Workflows](configure.md)).

 ## Advanced Usage: Running FastQC as a standalone rule

-You can run fastqc as a standalone rule, instead of withing a larger `eelpond` workflow.
+You can run fastqc as a standalone rule, instead of withing a larger `elvers` workflow.
 However, to do this, you need to make sure the input files are available.

 For FastQC, the input files are your input data - either downloaded or linked into the `input_data` directory via `get_data`, and the files that have been quality trimmed.

 If you've already done this, you can run:
 ```
-./run_eelpond my_config fastqc
+./run_elvers my_config fastqc
 ```
 If not, you can run both at once to make sure fastqc can run properly.
 ```
-./run_eelpond my_config get_data trimmomatic fastqc
+./run_elvers my_config get_data trimmomatic fastqc
 ```